Pentagon to set up new unit to investigate UFOs

-Rather than little green alien invaders, the US military is actually concerned about 'unidentified aerial phenomena' connected with its terrestrial adversaries.

-The Pentagon on August 14 said it was setting up a new task force under the US Navy to investigate UFO sightings.
+The Pentagon said on Friday that it was setting up a new task force under the US Navy to investigate UFO sightings.

 With the creation of the Unidentified Aerial Phenomena Task Force (UAPTF), the Defense Department hopes "to improve its understanding of, and gain insight into, the nature and origins of UAPs," spokeswoman Susan Gough said in a statement.